NewAlexandria/leadership_readme/integration-best-practices.md

-# Anatomy of web stacks
+# Anatomy of web stack Integrations

 This list can serve as a guideline to inventory a new integration relationship, or to guide the internal planning of an API or data-product.